Shyams728/Shyams728/README.md

 ---

 ### **Objective**
-Seeking a Data Scientist or Machine Learning Engineer position where I can apply my skills and experience in mining machinery engineering to develop and implement data-driven solutions that improve the productivity and longevity of mining equipment.
+I'm a dedicated Data Scientist with a unique background in mining machinery engineering.
+My passion lies in exploring the realm of data science to create data-driven solutions that elevate productivity and efficiency.
+Join me on my journey of harnessing data's power to drive innovation and positive change.

 ---